aws-samples/aws-terraform-pipeline/README.md

 `checkov_skip` defines [Checkov](https://www.checkov.io/) skips for the pipeline.
 This is useful for organization-wide policies, removing the need to add individual resource skips.

 ### Deploy the pipeline
-1. Deploy the module into a different repo or a `deploy` directory in your existing CodeCommit repository.
-If you use a deploy directory, treat it as a new repo with a new provider and state.
+1. Create a `deploy` directory in your existing CodeCommit repository and add the above module inputs.
-2. (Recommended) setup a remote backend for your pipeline.
+2. (Recommended) Add a remote backend to the `deploy`.
-2. Run`terraform init`, then `terraform apply` to deploy the infrastructure to your chosen AWS account.
+3. From the `deploy` directory run`terraform init`, then `terraform apply` to deploy the pipeline to your chosen AWS account.

 ### Run the pipeline
 1. Ensure your CodeCommit repository has a remote state configured that [this codebuild policy](./modules/pipeline/codebuild.tf?plain=1#198) can access.
 An Amazon S3 backend within the same AWS account is ideal for this, but ensure you use a different key to your `deploy` directory.